 Michelle Bestic, PharmD, a clinical pharmacologist and member of the addiction services team, said a major goal for the program is to help remove the stigma surrounding addiction.

 “Addiction thrives in silence; it flourishes in the dark,” she said.

-The program is funded, in part, by a $250,000 donation from FedEx Custom Critical.
-Other significant contributions have come from Marci Matthews, Harvey and Kim Nelson, Friends of Akron Children’s Hospital, Bob and Regina Cooper, and Don Sitts.
+The program is funded in part with support from FedEx Custom Critical, Marci Matthews, Harvey and Kim Nelson, Friends of Akron Children’s Hospital, Bob and Regina Cooper and Don Sitts.

-The first major gift of $300,000 to create the program came from Brian Malone and Lea Heidman, who lost their daughter, Alyssa, to a drug overdose.
+The first major gift of $300,000 was announced in 2018 and came from Brian Malone and Lea Heidman, who lost their daughter, Alyssa Apostolakis, to a drug overdose.

 Alyssa’s story is all too familiar in the nation’s opioid epidemic.
 As a teen growing up in Medina, she was prescribed opioids after several surgeries, and having a history of depression only increased her risk.
 Despite the love and support of her family and access to top-notch medical care, she could not overcome her addiction and eventually succumbed to it in 2015 at age 21.